Isai: Soundtrack

-The music and background score of the film was composed by S. J. Surya, making his debut as a music director through this film.
-Think Music acquired the film's audio rights.
+The music and background score of the film was composed by S. J. Suryah, making his debut as a composer through this film.
 The soundtrack album features eight tracks with three instrumentals; the songs were penned by Madhan Karky.
-A single from the film "Isai Veesi" sung by Chinmayi was released on 17 October 2014, and was positively received.
-The film's official tracklist was released on 27 October 2014.
-The soundtrack album was released at the office of Sun TV Network in Chennai on 31 October 2014, with the presence of actors Vijay and Dhanush.
+The soundtrack album was released at the office of Sun TV Network in Chennai on 31 October 2014.
 However, the album was released to public on 2 November 2014.
-The audio launch was aired on Sun TV on 9 November 2014.